 The presentation and position of the baby can be determined by your doctor through an ultrasound and physical examination.
 In the event of a breech, assisted delivery methods may need to be adopted.

 If the membranes surrounding the foetus rupture, there is a higher risk of infection occurring.
 Should this happen, your doctor will administer an emergency delivery.

 Umbilical Cord Prolapse

-The umbilical cord transports oxygen and nutrition to the baby.
-An umbilical cord prolapse occurs when it slips into the cervix before the baby during labour.
+The umbilical cord transports oxygen and nutrients to the baby.
+An umbilical cord prolapse occurs when it slips into the cervix before the foetus during labour.
 The cord may be felt if it protrudes from the vagina.
-This is an emergency situation as the blood flow to the baby through the umbilical cord may get obstructed and assisted delivery methods may be undertaken in such cases.
+This is considered an emergency situation since the blood flow to the unborn baby maybe restricted.
+Immediate delivery-assisted methods should be undertaken if this occurs

 Umbilical Cord Compression